-His blog, The Toad Stool, is widely read and has become a forum for discussion around the changes coming from Hollywood, Silicon Valley, Redmond, London, New York and beyond.
+His blog, The Toad Stool, is widely read and has become a forum for discussion around the changes coming from Hollywood, Silicon Valley, and beyond.

-A frequent contributor to Digiday, VideoNuze and other industry news sites, Wolk’s stature in the digital community has also gotten him named as an Advisory Board member for both Social Media Week and the Second Screen Society.
-He has been interviewed and quoted by everyone from NPR to Engadget to the New York Times and recently appeared on a segment of public television's Brian Lehrer Show about the future of TV.
+A frequent contributor to The Guardian, Digiday, Variety and other industry news sites, Wolk has been interviewed and quoted by everyone from NPR to The New York Times to CBC National News and recently appeared on a segment of public television's Brian Lehrer Show about the future of TV.

 Prior to “seeing the light,” Wolk was a highly successful advertising creative director who spent years at ‘90s hot shop Anderson & Lembke and went on to start up Atmosphere, BBDO’s digital agency, with stints at Ogilvy and JWT along the way.
 A New York City native and Stuyvesant High School graduate, Wolk currently lives in New Jersey, where he doubles as a Little League and basketball coach.